Patient and Family Advisory Council

 - Agree to disagree at times

-- Attend 75% of PFAC meetings per year
+- Attend 75 percent of PFAC meetings per year

-If you are a patient, family member of a patient or a hospital representative, complete the form below to join a PFAC at your preferred location.
+If you are a patient, family member of a patient, or an advocate for the delivery of the best possible health care in your community, complete the form below, or ask a Patient Experience team member to join a PFAC at your nearest preferred AHN location.